vertyco/aikaterna-cogs/README.md

 adventure - Original concept & cog by locastan.
 My version is a collaboration between TrustyJAID, Draper, and myself and is now markedly different than locastan's version.
 The repo can be found on my repo page here on github.

-antiphoneclapper - Detects and removes bad GIFs posted in chat that have malformed frames.
-Thanks to Sitryk for all of the code that actually mattered for detection in this cog.

 away - Originally by Paddo, written for v3 by Axas, final tests by aikaterna, and large improvements by TrustyJAID.
 Set and unset a user as being "away", or other statuses.

 blurplefy - Make an avatar or an image upload blurple for Discord's anniversaries.